siavash1991/xboard-react/documentation/UTILS.md

 The utils directory contains utility functions and components that provide common functionality throughout the application, enhancing code reusability and organization.

+## getLogo.ts

+The getLogo function returns the appropriate logo based on the current theme (light or dark).

+### Key Features:

+Takes the theme (either 'light', 'dark', or 'semi-dark') as input.
+Returns the corresponding logo based on the input theme.

+### Usage:

+The getLogo function is used to dynamically switch between logos based on the current theme in the application.
+It is often used in components that need to display a different logo depending on the theme (e.g., light, dark, or semi-dark modes).

 ## ratingStars.ts

 The createRatingStars function generates an array of rating stars based on the total number of stars and the number of filled stars.